Xavi-Alejandro/XavisMusicLounge/README.md

 # "Xavi's music lounge"

+_A minimalistic Spotify UI with the ability to search for your favorite artists, listen to songs, and save the songs to your own curated playlist._

 Created with Angular and Node, this app has integrations with PassportJWT, MongoDB and Spotify's public API.

 # Spotiy connection